AegisComputers/DattoRMM-Alert-HaloPSA/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3a%2f%2fraw.githubusercontent.com%2fOliverPerring%2fDattoRMM-Alert-HaloPSA%2fmain%2fDeployment%2fAzureDeployment.json)

-### Make a cup of tea.
-It can take about 30 minutes once the deployment completes for Azure to pickup all the permissions between the different components that were deployed.
-After 30 minutes I would recommend restarting your function app and checking in the function options that all the key vault references show green.

 ## Setup in Datto RMM
 To use this script you need to edit your monitors to send to a webhook.
 First go to https://portal.azure.com/ and browse to your functiion app that was just deployed.